RV dry camping for twelve days on solar

 Measuring our electricity consumption

-If we didn’t measure our electricity consumption and more importantly how much electricity we already drained from our battery then living on solar power for 12 days would have been folly.
+If we hadn’t measured our electricity consumption and, more importantly, how much electricity we had already drained from our battery, living on solar power for 12 days would have been folly.
 This one device made our electricity manageable.
 Here is a link to what I consider the critical component.
 Battery Monitor

 Solar Analysis

-The three cloudy days, with two in a row, was exactly the test I was hoping for and was a key design consideration of 1,800 watts of panels limited by two solar controllers.
+The three cloudy days, with two in a row, were exactly the test I was hoping for and were a key design consideration for the 1,800 watts of panels limited by two solar controllers.
 During the cloudy days, we produced almost half as much energy as during the sunny days.
 Had the array size been limited to thumb rules that are standard in the industry, production during cloudy days would have been cut by an additional 30%.

 Solar Array output from the passenger side of our RV.
 This was taken while dry camping twelve days on solar.

 Solar Array output from the passenger side of our RV.
-The passenger side is producing 728 watts and the total network power is 1366 watts.
-This means that at the time of this screen capture the driver’s side array was producing 638 watts.
-This was taken while dry camping twelve days on solar.
+The passenger side produces 728 watts, and the total network power is 1366.
+This means that at the time of this screen capture, the driver’s side array was producing 638 watts.
+This was taken while dry camping for twelve days on solar.

 Screen Capture of four days of solar production including two cloudy/rainy days.
 This was taken while dry camping twelve days on solar.